phalconVee/pubsubmodel/README.md

 to boot up the server for the subscriber and publisher separately.

-Also, the postman test samples is available publicly within the [test.http](test.http) file
+Also, the postman test samples is available within the [test.http](test.http) file.

 ## Things I didn’t do